 5. Make Sure Your iPhone or iPad is Unlocked

-If your device is locked or powered off, it won't appear to someone else as an available device for sending an AirDropped file.
-If you want to receive anything over AirDrop, make sure your iPhone or iPad is powered on and is unlocked with the display on.
+If your device is locked or powered off, it won't appear to someone else as an available device for sending something over AirDrop.
+If you want to receive files over AirDrop, make sure your iPhone or iPad is powered on and you have unlocked it using FaceTime, Touch ID, or a passcode.

 6. Bring the Devices Closer to Each Other